iredmail/docs/en_US/iredmail-easy/4-iredmail-easy.release.notes.md

   support.
 Note: available for SQL backends.

 * Dovecot:
-    - TLSv1 and TLSv1.1 are disabled.
+    - TLSv1 is now disabled by default.
     - It now tracks last login of both POP3 and IMAP logins.
 In early releases, either POP3 or IMAP was tracked.